VasilGVasilev/InterviewPrep/typescript/total-typescript.md

 Solution:

-You need to explicitly add type annotations. (a: number, b:number)
+You need to explicitly add type annotations. (a: number, b: number)

 ```sh
 import { expect, it } from "vitest";